fipar/adjacents/readme.md

 # How to use <a name="usage"></a>

-Uncomment the blocks in docker-compose.yml you want to use.
-Select a block and CMD+/ on mac.
+You probably don't want to start all of these at once.

-Run the following to start:
+Instead, choose the ones you want to spin up, like this:
 ```
-docker-compose up -d
+docker-compose up -d app mysqlprimary mysqlreplica vault proxysql
 ```

 Run the following to stop: